by Kesi To and Fro | May 4, 2020 | Central America, Guatemala

 Warning: I know, “off the beaten path travel” is an overused phrase.
 By no means do I think going on off the beaten track holidays is the only way to be a “real traveler.”
 There’s nothing wrong about going to touristic destinations – there’s a reason they are popular!
 Kesi To and Fro focuses on traveling to off the beaten track destinations so that readers can: 1) learn about new destinations, 2) increase tourism in certain countries like the Democratic Republic of Congo, and 3) spend money with unknown local tour operators!

-Off The Beaten Path Africa
+Table of Contents – Off The Beaten Path Travel

 Africa!
 I hold this continent near and dear to my heart.
 Maybe it’s because I have ancestry here, or perhaps it’s because traveling East Africa has been my favorite backpacking experience.
 Nonetheless, I am happy to begin this off the beaten path travel list with the motherland.